 Prepare for the future with Intel QLC-built on reliable Intel® technology and backed by Intel manufacturing leadership.

 For datacenters, Intel® QLC 3D NAND Technology radically shrinks HDD system footprints.3 Fewer systems to maintain lead to power and cooling savings4, while also reducing operation and capital costs associated with drive replacements.5 And while footprint goes down, performance goes up.6 PCIe* acceleration blasts through SATA bottlenecks7, unleashing the full power of QLC.
 When coupled with optional Intel® Optane™ technology, Intel® 3D NAND Technology datacenter products deliver even better performance2, accelerating access to data needed most.

-Do more, store more, and save more with Intel® QLC Technology featured in the Intel® SSDs D5-P4320, D5-P4326 and D5-P4420 Series-Currently shipping in limited quantities and available broadly spring, 2019.
+Do more, store more, and save more with Intel® QLC Technology featured in the Intel® SSD D5-P4320 Series, Intel® SSD D5-P4326 Series, and Intel® SSD D5-P4420 Series.
+Currently shipping in limited quantities.